seagreen/station/README.md

 Webapps have posts.

-Unix systems have hierarchical files.
+Unix systems have mutable, hierarchical files.

 None of these provide a solid foundation for personal computing.
 Let's see if we can do better.